Quick Fix

 4. Right-click any element to start inspecting.

-Safari Inspect Element Not Showing on Mac – The 2026 Fix
+Safari Inspect Element Not Showing on Mac – 2026 Fix

 You are likely here because you tried to right-click a webpage to debug it, but the Safari Inspect Element option is missing.
-Don’t worry, as an IT professional, I can assure you that nothing is broken.
-By default, Apple disables developer tools on fresh installations of Safari to keep the browsing interface clean for average users.
+Nothing is broken—Safari hides developer tools by default on fresh installs to keep the interface clean.

-Whether you are a developer or just curious about how a website is built, this guide covers how to fix Safari inspect element not showing on macOS Sequoia, Sonoma, Ventura, and older versions like Monterey.
+This guide covers how to fix Safari Inspect Element not showing on macOS Sequoia, Sonoma, Ventura, and older versions like Monterey.

-In browsers like Google Chrome or Firefox, developer tools are often visible or easily accessible.
-However, Safari requires a manual toggle in the system preferences.
-Once you enable the hidden Develop menu, you gain access to the Web Inspector, Javascript Console, and Network logs.
-This is a one-time setup that persists even after Safari updates.
+In Chrome or Firefox, developer tools are easy to access.
+In Safari, you must manually enable the hidden Develop menu.
+Once enabled, you get the Web Inspector, JavaScript Console, and Network logs.
+This is a one-time setup and usually stays enabled after updates.

 How to Fix Safari Inspect Element Not Showing (Step-by-Step)

 Launch Safari.
-Click Safari in the top-left menu bar of your screen, then select Settings (or use the shortcut Cmd + ,).
+Click Safari in the top-left menu bar, then select Settings (or use Cmd + ,).

 Safari inspect element not showing settings fix

-In the settings window, click on the Advanced tab (the gear icon on the far right).
-Note that on macOS Monterey and earlier, this window is labeled “Preferences” instead of Settings, but the layout remains almost identical.
+In the settings window, click Advanced (usually the tab on the far right).
+On macOS Monterey and earlier, this may be labeled Preferences, but the option is in the same place.

 Safari Advanced tab for web developer features

-Go back to any webpage.
-Right-click anywhere, and you will now see Inspect Element at the bottom of the context menu.
-You can also trigger the Web Inspector using the keyboard shortcut Option (βŒ₯) + Command (⌘) + I.
+Open any webpage, then right-click.
+You should now see Inspect Element in the menu.
+You can also open the inspector with Option (⌥) + Command (⌘) + I.

 Safari web inspector successfully enabled